ancasicolica/qwesta/README.md

 Weatherstation using node.js

-The data read from an ELV weather station by a beaglebone is sent afterwards to a webserver and made public.
+The data read from an ELV weather station by a Raspberry-Pi is sent afterwards to a webserver and made public.

 The data is read using an USB module called "USB-WDE1-2", sold from ELV.